Table of Contents

 The cause of the aneurysm is unknown, although research is ongoing.

 - Atherosclerosis.
 Fatty plaques lining the blood vessels in the brain could lead to aneurysm.

 - Congenital defect of the vessel wall.
 The defect has been there at the moment of birth and could cause serious intracranial aneurysm.

-Symptoms are produced when aneurysm presses on nearby cranial nerves or brain tissue.
+Symptoms are produced when an aneurysm presses on nearby cranial nerves or brain tissue.

 - Severe headache.
 The conscious patient most commonly reports a severe headache.